Yacht Charter Itinerary Exumas Norman Cay to Norman Cay, Bahamas

 Lehder eventually extended the airstrip on Norman’s Cay to a length of 1,000 meters (3,300 ft) for his fleet of aircraft and had armed guards and attack dogs on the beaches and runway to protect the island.
 The island was a strategic point for Colombian drug flights to refuel and rest before proceeding to the United States.
 The island became a location for wild partying until Lehder was arrested.

 Today, the island slumbers on owned by a collection of private owners and only accessible by private air and yacht.
-After boarding head to nearby Wardarick Wells/Shroud Cay and overnight on anchor.
+After boarding head to nearby Wardarick Wells/Shroud Cay.
 Enjoy swimming, snorkeling and beautiful beaches.

 Day 2: In the morning take the dingy through unspoiled mangrove creeks for a private lunch on a spectacular unspoiled ocean beach.
 Hike along the trails to see a variety of birds and wildlife.
 The northernmost cay is the Exuma Cays Land and Sea Park a 176 square mile maritime park created in 1958,.
 The island is sliced up by sandy bottom, mangrove creeks, and a unique current area called the “washing machine”.
 If you jump in the current on one side of the point, it will wash you around to the other side, for fun that never grows old.
 This cay is uninhabited and is part of the Exuma Park.
 Head ashore for a beach picnic on a deserted beach of which there are many from which to choose.